combs-a/447-orchid/meeting-log.md

 Professor was asked the questions.
 - Submission rules: Project Lead is the only person who submits the project work.
 - phpMyAdmin: Can be used as long as there’s a deliverable on the Github as well

+# Meeting 4

+**Date/Time:** March 9th, 2025

+**Location:** Discord

+**Objective:** Assign tasks for Project Part 3

+**Team Members:** Anya Combs, Marco Martinez, Pashia Vang, Hunter Long,

+**Tasks Allocated:**

+- Anya: Create the drawio diagram to share via Google Drive and the conceptual modeling document

+Notes:

+For the ER diagram, we will use drawio.
+It saves to Google Drive, which allows all people to access the ER diagram and work on it.
+Since it’s midterms week, we expect to finish it closer to the end of the week.

+When people are free they can let the team know that they’re free in the Discord to be assigned a task.

+Scheduled a meeting for next week on Sunday, 4 PM to go over the ER diagram and finalize changes.

+Tasks Completed:

+- All tasks assigned from last week completed.